a person typing on a laptop computer

 Some pests are known for thriving in the pantry.
 In Dallas, there are a few pests you might find in your stored food.

-One of the most common culprits is the Indianmeal moth.
+One of the most common culprits is the Indian meal moth.
 It has brown and gray wings and enjoys feeding on grains, nuts, pet food, and more.
 Typically, females lay eggs in food and the larvae eat the food.
 They leave behind a webbing that is disturbing to find.
 If you find the larvae in your food, you need to throw it away or risk illness.

 Another pest is the cigarette beetle.
 To identify this creature, look for a long brown body and serrated antennae.
-These prefer eating spices, flour, herbs, and rice.
+They prefer eating spices, flour, herbs, and rice.
 However, they also live in tobacco products.
 Their eggs often appear in or near your food.

 If you find a brown, oval-shaped beetle in your pantry, you're probably looking at a drugstore beetle.
 These insects received their name for their affinity for dried herbs, which were often found in drugstores.
 However, they like all dried plant products.